coumbaya/lift/experiments.md

 ## Recall and precision plots

 In the next Figure, we view recall and precision of joins per query executed in isolation, for BGPs presented in the [previous section](https://github.com/coumbaya/lift/blob/master/experiments.md#deduced-bgps-per-executed-query-of-tpf-servers).

 ![GitHub Logo](https://github.com/coumbaya/lift/tree/master/plots/isolationRecallPrecision.PNG)

-We implemented a tool to shuffle several TPF logs according to different parameters.
+We implemented a tool to shuffle several TPF logs according to different parameters, available [here](https://github.com/coumbaya/traceMixer).
 Thus, given traces from n queries, we shifle each query colections and evaluate LIFT deduction in terms of recall and precision for different gap values. gap varies from 1% to 100% of the log duration.
 Each query collection, presented in the [next section](https://github.com/coumbaya/lift/blob/master/experiments.md#concurently-executed-query-sets), was shuffled 4 times and we calculate the average of results by gap.

 In the next two Figures, we view precision and recall of joins per collection of queries executed in concurence, concerning DBpedia, VIAF, LOV and Ughent collections.

 ![GitHub Logo](https://github.com/coumbaya/lift/tree/master/plots/concurrent_precision_dbpedia_collections.PNG)
 ![GitHub Logo](https://github.com/coumbaya/lift/tree/master/plots/concurrent_precision_viaf_lov_ughent_collections.PNG)